“In this house with starry dome,

 He slumped forward to turn off the racket in the floor and watched the fan blades slow with irritation.
 Even though his senses quickly adhered to their sticking places, voids remained in his thinking.
 The cage was intact, though one—and only one—of the fan blades inside was bent.
 Groggily he dragged his nose over the hot motor, but already knew the faint smoke was not electrical in nature.

 The old house was next considered, but the listener was incapable of differentiating between noises conjured by his fright and those that properly elicited it.
-Pictures on the wall listed in the same direction; the dresser mirror shared this new inclination.
+Pictures on the wall listed in the same direction; the dresser mirror shared this new inclination; the bedroom door had closed of its own accord.

 The message light on his answering machine blinked.
 When his finger lit on the play button, a sharp crack sounded from another part of the house; the thought of an intruder downstairs compelled him to switch off the lamp.